This New Feature On Facebook Dating Has Never Been Available On A Dating App Before

-With the launch of Facebook Dating on Sept.
-5, you will be able to opt into crafting a whole new kind of dating profile.
+Since Facebook Dating's launch on Sept.
+5, users have been able to opt into crafting a whole new kind of dating profile.
 By integrating a social media platform that already contains so much about you into the Facebook Dating feature, your interests, groups, events, and daily happenings can be synced to your Dating profile.
 And one especially cool feature in the dating platform is that you can add your Facebook and Instagram Stories to your Facebook Dating profile.

-Though you won't have access to it right away, the feature should be available by the end of the year, according to a Facebook Dating press release sent to Bustle, and it's something you can either opt in or out of while creating your profile.
+Though users didn't have access to when Facebook Dating launched, the feature is now available for some users and will continue to roll out for more in the next few weeks, according to Facebook, and it's something you can either opt in or out of while creating your profile.
 In other words, Facebook Dating won't automatically share your Stories from Instagram and Facebook unless you want it to.
-By the looks of it, if you do happen to opt-in, adding a Story to your Dating profile might feel pretty familiar if you're already used to sharing Stories on Facebook and Instagram.
+If you do happen to opt-in, adding a Story to your Dating profile might feel pretty familiar if you're already used to sharing Stories on Facebook and Instagram.

 But when it comes to dating apps, the ability to seamlessly include these Stories is a pretty big deal, and Facebook Dating hopes it'll help you make your profile more expressive.
 On top of that, by adding Stories to your Dating profile, you will be able to create more than just a static page for people to view.
 In that way, the feature could set Facebook Dating apart from the other mainstream online dating options that are out there right now.